genular/pandora/README.md

 `PANDORA` is a comprehensive suite of advanced analytical tools designed to support a wide range of biomedical research applications.

 ## Overview
-`PANDORA` uses advanced machine learning techniques, including clustering, t-SNE, PCA, UMAP, and interpretable machine learning models to enhance biomedical discovery.
-It supports multiclass outcomes, facilitating predictive modeling, biomarker discovery, and omics data analysis for systems biology.
+`PANDORA` is a software that leverages advanced statistical methodologies, many uniquely designed for high-dimensional data in biomedical research.
+It supports predictive modeling, biomarker discovery, and comprehensive OMICS data analysis, contributing to new insights in systems biology.

 ## Installation Quick-start